oci-landing-zones/terraform-oci-modules-iam/identity-domains/README.md

   source = "github.com/oracle-quickstart/terraform-oci-cis-landing-zone-iam/identity-domains?ref=v0.1.0"
 ```
 ## Note:
 To destroy (delete) an Identity Domain it has to be done manually.
 Run terraform destroy once to destroy contained resources (groups, dynamic groups...), the error "Error: 412-PreConditionFailed, Cannot perform DELETE_DOMAIN operation on Domain with Status CREATED" is returned.
 Then deactivate the Identity Domain(s).
-To deactivate an Identity Domain use the OCI console or OCI CLI, as in:
+To deactivate and delete an Identity Domain you can use the OCI console or OCI CLI, as in:
 ```
   oci iam domain deactivate --domain-id <identity domain OCID>
+  oci iam domain delete --domain-id <identity domain OCID>
 ```

 ## Related Documentation